Mario Segale

 Mario Arnold Segale (April 30, 1934 – October 27, 2018) was an American businessman and real estate developer.
 He was involved in various development projects in the Seattle area from the 1950s onwards.
-Nintendo’s mascot, Mario, was named after Segale while he was renting a warehouse to Nintendo.
+Nintendo's mascot, Mario, was named after Segale while he was leasing a warehouse to Nintendo.

 Business career

-Segale was born in Seattle in April 1934 to two Italian immigrants, Louis and Rina Segale, and was their only child.
+Segale was born in Seattle in April 30, 1934 to two Italian immigrants, Louis and Rina Segale, and was their only child.
 He graduated from Highline High School in 1952 and started a construction company with a single truck in 1957, the same year that he married his wife Donna.
-The couple worked to develop a privately-owned asphalt and construction business, M. A. Segale Inc., which grew into a major regional contractor and was sold for $60 million in 1998 to Irish concern CRH plc, for integration into its Oldcastle Materials unit.
+The couple worked to develop a privately owned asphalt and construction business, M. A. Segale Inc., which grew into a major regional contractor and was sold for $60 million in 1998 to Irish concern CRH plc, for integration into its Oldcastle Materials unit.
 In 1978, the company was awarded a contract to construct a section of Interstate 82 near Prosser, Washington.

 Segale and his son Mark were involved in other ventures, including real estate investments in the Seattle area.
 His company sold the land rights to the Emerald Downs racetrack in Auburn to the Muckleshoot tribe in 1996 for $73.6 million.
 Segale was also heavily involved in Tukwila-area projects, including a 490 acre development project called Tukwila South in the 2010s.